Tools Support

 When to Use FAS: Best Scenarios

-FAS is a specialized Incoterm for specific cargo types and trade routes.
-Here are the scenarios where FAS is appropriate.
+FAS is a special Incoterm for specific cargo types and trade routes.
+Here are the cases where FAS fits well.

-• Bulk commodity exports (grain, coal, ore, timber): FAS is the traditional term for agricultural and mineral exports shipped in bulk vessels.
-The seller delivers to the port silo or yard, and the buyer's chartered vessel loads the cargo using port equipment or ship's gear.
+• Bulk commodity exports (grain, coal, ore, timber): FAS is the traditional term for farm and mineral exports shipped in bulk vessels.
+The seller delivers to the port silo or yard, and the buyer's chartered vessel loads the cargo using port gear or the ship's own gear.

-• Break-bulk and project cargo: Oversized equipment, heavy machinery, steel coils, and other break-bulk cargo often uses FAS when the buyer has chartered a vessel with specialized loading equipment.
-The seller delivers to the quay; the vessel's crane loads the cargo.
+• Break-bulk and project cargo: Oversized equipment, heavy machinery, steel coils, and other break-bulk cargo often ship under FAS, when the buyer has chartered a vessel with special loading gear.
+The seller delivers to the quay.
+The vessel's own crane loads the cargo.

-• Buyer has chartered a vessel: When the buyer owns or has chartered the vessel (common in commodity trading), FAS is the natural choice.
-The buyer controls the vessel and its loading operations — they do not need the seller to manage this process.
+• Buyer has chartered a vessel: When the buyer owns or has chartered the vessel (common in commodity trading), FAS is the natural pick.
+The buyer controls the vessel and its loading work — they don't need the seller to manage this step.

-• Port-specific loading requirements: Some ports have restrictions on who can operate loading equipment or access certain berths.
-FAS allows the buyer (who controls the vessel) to manage port-specific loading requirements through their stevedoring agents.
+• Port-specific loading rules: Some ports limit who can run loading gear or reach certain berths.
+FAS lets the buyer (who controls the vessel) handle these port-specific loading rules through their own stevedoring agents.

-• Commodity exchange contracts: Certain commodity exchanges and trade associations (like GAFTA for grain) use FAS as the standard pricing basis for specific commodities and trade routes.
+• Commodity exchange contracts: Some commodity exchanges and trade groups, like GAFTA for grain, use FAS as the standard pricing base.
+This holds true for specific goods and trade routes.

 Common FAS Mistakes to Avoid

-FAS is straightforward but has unique pitfalls related to the alongside delivery concept.
+FAS is simple, but it has its own pitfalls tied to the alongside delivery idea.

-• Mistake: Using FAS for containerized cargo.
-FAS is designed for cargo that is loaded by port or vessel equipment at the quayside.
-Containers are handled through terminal stacking yards and gantry cranes — FAS does not fit this process.
+• Mistake: Using FAS for container cargo.
+FAS is built for cargo loaded by port or vessel gear at the quayside.
+Containers move through terminal stacking yards and gantry cranes instead — FAS does not fit this flow.
 Use FOB or FCA for containers.

 • Mistake: Not defining 'alongside' precisely.
-'Alongside' can mean on the quay next to the vessel, on a barge floating next to the vessel, or at a specific berth or anchorage.
-Specify the exact delivery point to avoid disputes about where the seller's obligation ends.
+'Alongside' can mean the quay next to the vessel, a barge floating next to the vessel, or a specific berth or anchorage.
+State the exact delivery point in writing.
+This avoids disputes about where the seller's job ends.

-• Mistake: Seller not coordinating with vessel arrival.
+• Mistake: Seller not tracking vessel arrival.
 Under FAS, the seller must deliver goods alongside the vessel on time.
-If the goods arrive before the vessel, storage costs at the port accumulate.
-If the goods arrive after the vessel, the buyer may face dead freight (penalty for not loading).
-Coordinate delivery timing with the buyer's vessel schedule.
+If the goods show up before the vessel, storage costs at the port pile up.
+If the goods show up after the vessel, the buyer may face dead freight (a penalty for not loading).
+Match delivery timing to the buyer's vessel schedule.

 • Mistake: Forgetting that FAS includes export clearance.
-Since Incoterms 2000, FAS requires the seller to handle export customs clearance (this changed from the 1990 version where the buyer handled it).
-Some older contracts or traders still assume FAS = buyer clears export.
-Always verify using Incoterms 2020.
+Since Incoterms 2000, FAS requires the seller to handle export customs clearance (this changed from the 1990 rule, where the buyer handled it).
+Some older contracts or traders still assume FAS means the buyer clears export.
+Always check against Incoterms 2020.

-• Mistake: Not purchasing insurance early enough.
-Under FAS, the buyer's risk begins when goods are placed alongside the vessel — before loading.
-If cargo is damaged on the quay (by weather, forklift, etc.) before loading, the buyer bears the loss.
-Purchase insurance that covers from 'alongside' onward.
+• Mistake: Buying insurance too late.
+Under FAS, the buyer's risk starts once goods sit alongside the vessel — before loading even begins.
+If cargo gets damaged on the quay (by weather, a forklift, etc.) before loading, the buyer bears the loss.
+Buy insurance that covers you from 'alongside' onward.

 How to Write FAS in a Contract

-Examples: 'FAS Port of Santos, Brazil Incoterms 2020' for grain exports, 'FAS Port of Newcastle, Australia Incoterms 2020' for coal, 'FAS Berth 7, Port of Houston, TX, USA Incoterms 2020' for project cargo with specific berth requirements.
+A few examples help.
+'FAS Port of Santos, Brazil Incoterms 2020' works for grain exports.
+'FAS Port of Newcastle, Australia Incoterms 2020' works for coal.
+'FAS Berth 7, Port of Houston, TX, USA Incoterms 2020' works for project cargo with specific berth needs.

-For greater precision on bulk shipments, some contracts specify the delivery method: 'FAS [Port], delivery by conveyor to vessel's reach' or 'FAS [Port], delivery by barge alongside.'
+For more precision on bulk shipments, some contracts state the delivery method.
+For example: 'FAS [Port], delivery by conveyor to vessel's reach' or 'FAS [Port], delivery by barge alongside.'

 Frequently Asked Questions: FAS Incoterms